Riot Games: History

 In October 2019, Riot Games announced several new games: a version of League of Legends for mobile devices and consoles called League of Legends: Wild Rift, a standalone mobile version of the Teamfight Tactics mode from League of Legends, and the digital collectible card game titled Legends of Runeterra, with all three scheduled for a 2020 release.
 (Note: League of Legends: Wild Rift was delayed as a result of the COVID-19 pandemic.)
 The company also teased further games — Project A, a tactical shooter; Project L, a fighting game with League of Legends characters; and Project F, a multiplayer game set in Runeterra – that were not detailed outside of genre descriptions and brief gameplay clips.
 Project A was later revealed to be Valorant, which entered closed beta on April 7, 2020 and was officially released on June 2, 2020.

 In December 2019, Riot Games announced Riot Forge, a publishing label headed by Leanne Loombe.
 The label partnered with smaller game development studios for the creation of League of Legends games, with some games of this type already being in development.
 Two titles from Riot Forge were announced at The Game Awards 2019: Ruined King: A League of Legends Story by Airship Syndicate, and Convergence: A League of Legends Story by Double Stallion Games.
 Another division, Riot Tabletop, was announced in January 2020, to produce tabletop games; the first was Tellstones: King's Gambit, released in 2020.

-Riot acquired Hypixel Studios in April 2020, which they had been investing in over the previous eighteen months to help them publish Hytale, a voxel-based sandbox game.
+Riot acquired Hypixel Studios in April 2020, which it had been investing in over the previous eighteen months to help it publish Hytale, a voxel-based sandbox game.
 Also in April, Riot announced plans to establish a Singapore office later that year.
 Riot Games Singapore is to support Riot's existing titles and will have a major focus on developing the company's newer titles.
 Jason Bunge was hired as Riot Games' chief marketing officer in October 2020.
 In October 2021, the company bought Kanga, a services firm involved in "fan hubs", merchandising, and content aggregation.

 Riot Games collaborated with French animation studio Fortiche to release an animated series, Arcane.
 The series was released worldwide in November 2021 on Netflix, and by parent company Tencent in China, and received a favorable critical reception.

 In March 2022, Riot Games announced that it had invested in Fortiche and, as a result, its chief content officer Brian Wright and director of corporate development Brendan Mulligan were joining Fortiche's board of directors.
 That same month, Riot also hired executives from Netflix, Paramount, and HBO Max to head development of film, TV, and music endeavors built around the company's intellectual property.